aryamanmajumdar/von-mises-neurons/README.md

 # von-mises-neurons
 Simulates population codes of von-mises neurons to different contrast and orientation inputs.

-Part1a assumes that there exists no correlated noise across the neurons, making deciphering of stimulus simpler.
+Part1a assumes that there exists no correlated noise across the neurons, making discrimination of stimulus simpler.
 Part1b and subsequent parts take into account correlated noise.